Join Multiple Tool

 - Join by Record Position: Select this option when the input tables to be joined have the same field structure, and the data is joined by its position within the two tables.

 - Select the join field to join on for each input using the related list.
-Designer automatically selects the join field for an input if the same field name was already selected for a different input.
+Designer automatically selects the join field for an input if the same field name is already selected for a different input.

-- Choose the preferred behavior on how Cartesian Joins are handled.
+- Cartesian Joins: Choose the preferred behavior on how Cartesian Joins are handled.
 Cartesian joins occur when every row of one table is joined to every row of another table; they are computationally intensive and typically done by mistake.

 - Allow All multidimensional Joins: The multidimensional join will occur with no error or warning reported.